Collections and Research Division: Home

 Museum curators conduct fieldwork and research at sites across the United States as well as in several different countries around the world.
 Graduate and undergraduate students from the University of Oklahoma also participate in research activities and field study associated with the museum collections and research programs.

 The Museum Registrar is the legal officer of the Museum and is responsible for the documentation, safety, and security of objects within the Museum’s care.
 Registration Services supports accountability and legal control of collections in the Museum’s custody by managing programs for acquisition and loans, collecting activities, providing object shipping and receiving services, advising on legal and ethical issues related to the collections, as well as assisting with museum exhibitions.
-For more information or general registration-related inquiries, please contact Lindsay Palaima (405-325-1035) or go to Registrar's Office FAQs.
+For more information or general registration-related inquiries, please contact Elsbeth Dowd (405-325-1035) or go to Registrar's Office FAQs.

 The Collections Technician oversees the Integrated Pest Management Program (IPM) and the Dermestid Facility.
 IPM is a museum-wide approach to avoid pest problems through pro-active measures posing the least hazard to people and the collections.
 The Dermestid Facility is the museum’s osteological processing center that utilizes the natural methods to skeletonize specimens.
 For more information, please contact Roxie Hites.